tmart234/TMTool/threat_modeling_notes.md

 ### Modeling:

-- model notes could contain system metadata for scripts and other variables that shouldn't change.
+- model notes contain system metadata for scoring scripts and other variables that shouldn't change.
 	- ex: CVSS environmental metrics like Security Requirements (based on risk level) or the Target Distribution (proportion of vulnerable systems)
 - TODO: explore importing threats via free/open sourced vulnerability management platform

 ### Analyzing & Auditing:

-- utilize TMT's built-in Analysis as much as possible
+- (TODO: CIA_form.py) Will be focused on describing assets of each flow and deriving CVSS impact metrics (C.I.A. + severity)
+  - forum should include: severity metrics of the asset (Safety, financial, operational & privacy/legislation), an asset weight, and defined list of either consequences, cost, or loss factors of the asset
+  - While this project derives threats with STRIDE (threat & attacker-centric), I believe the CVSS Impact metrics and analysis should attempt to be more asset centric
+  - Severity will be chosen from a worst case decision between asset severity and threat property severity.
+  - list of asset Cost/loss factors are statically mapped to CIA metrics in a table.
+C.I.A. is also mapped to STRIDE (S->C(IA*), T->IA, R->C, I->C, D-> A, E->CIA) as such to decide which impact metrics to set
+  -  and asset weight w/ other assets are assessed from each threat ID's flow to determine the CIA levels
-  - CVSS threat properties can always be overridden Analysis mode before scoring, setting and scoring should always be separate processes
+- CVSS threat properties can always be overridden in Analysis Mode before and after scoring (just remember to re-score)
-- "Export to CSV" function doesn't get everything we need, therefore using the model XML file would be better
+- Microsoft's "Export to CSV" function doesn't get everything needed as far as stencil properties, therefore we parse and edit the model file directly
 - when auditing the generated threat IDs, if a False positive is identified, set status to: "not applicable"
-  - Scoring script should ignore these
+  - (TODO) Scoring and CIA script should ignore these
-- (TODO: CIA_form.py) Enumerate model's flows and set CIA + severity metrics for each flow with a GUI
-  - with data classification of each flow+ the stride category we could infer CIA metrics, needs exploring

 ### Scoring script

-- Use CVSS base metrics + environmental metrics as threat properties.
+- Use CVSS v2 base metrics + environmental metrics as threat properties.

   -  This seems easier than other complex things like [OWASP Risk rating methodology](https://owasp.org/www-community/OWASP_Risk_Rating_Methodology)